 SFAS No. 157 (ASC 825-10), Fair Value Measurements defines fair value, establishes a framework for measuring fair value, and expands disclosures about fair value measurements.
-On January 1, 2008, the Company elected the partial adoption of SFAS No. 157 until January 1, 2009, the Company elected the partial adoption of SFAS No. 157 until January 1, 2009 for certain non-financial assets and liabilities, including fair value measurements used in the impairment testing of goodwill and eligible non-financial assets and liabilities acquired in a business combination.
+On January 1, 2008, the Company elected the partial adoption of SFAS No. 157 under the provisions of FSP FAS 157-2, which allowed an entity to delay the application of SFAS No. 157 until January 1, 2009 for certain non-financial assets and liabilities, including fair value measurements used in the impairment testing of goodwill and eligible non-financial assets and liabilities acquired in a business combination.
 The Company adopted the guidance for fair value measurements for these non-financial assets and liabilities on January 1, 2009.
 The adoption did not have a material impact on the Company's audited consolidated financial statements.